 Angiomas: Red Flag or Benign Skin Growth?

-Home › Blog › Angiomas: Red Flag or Benign Skin Growth?
+Advanced Dermatology, PC Blog Angiomas: Red Flag or Benign Skin Growth?

 The dreaded C word: cancer.
-Many of us have been touched by this condition, whether personally or through someone that we’ve known over the years.
-What most people aren’t aware of, however, is that tumors form in our body on a regular basis.
-Unlike malignant tumors that metastasize, or spread, and start to cause an out-of-control chain reaction in other parts of our body, benign tumors are relatively harmless.
+Many of us have been touched by this condition, whether personally or through someone we’ve known.
+What most people aren’t aware of, however, is that tumors form in our bodies regularly.
+Unlike malignant tumors that metastasize or spread and start to cause an out-of-control chain reaction in other parts of our body, benign tumors are relatively harmless.

 One particular type that is associated with skin care is known as an angioma.
 Whereas melanoma affects the skin cells directly, angiomas are benign tumors that affect tissue just below the surface of the skin.
 The result is usually a raised and reddish growth that can often be mistaken for skin problems.